daramwar1990/Movies/README.md

 # Movies
-DevRev task to fetch movies using custom framework 2024
+DevRev task to fetch movies using custom framework 2024 hosted by Swift Package Manager (not by cocoapod)